Virtual STEM Workshops

 Power a Plane Using Stored Energy (Grades 4-8)

 It takes a considerable amount of energy to move a plane which can weigh well over 130,000 lbs. through the air!
 In this 45-to-60-minute program, students will briefly review the forces involved in flight as well as basic concepts of potential and kinetic energy.
 They will then be challenged to design, build, test, and improve a 3D plane prototype powered by using the energy stored inside a rubber band.
-Through their trials, they will gain important understanding of balancing forces as well as the role played by various parts of an aircraft.
+Through their trials, they will gain important understanding of the law of conservation of energy as well as the role played by various parts of an aircraft.

 Basic materials required: Index cards and/or cardstock, recyclables, tape, scissors, rubber bands.